-▼ Figure 19: Count of local news producers in Western Australia, excluding television, by local government area, 31 December 2023.
+✓ Figure 23: Count of local news producers in Western Australia, excluding television, by local government area, 30 June 2024.

-Western Australia's media landscape is dominated by Seven West Media.
+Western Australia's media landscape is dominated by Seven West Media (SWM).
 Almost every local government area in the state is covered by one of SWM's 19 regional newspapers, including very remote areas.
 In Perth, the West Australian and PerthNow cover the whole metro and a network of PerthNow print papers exist across the suburbs.

 The only local government area not included in SWM's coverage is the Shire of Upper Gascoyne.
-PIJI could not identify regular coverage of Gascoyne Junction in a 2021 audit, though it is likely that the region does fall into the footprint of at least one paper if a major event were to occur.
+PIJI could not identify regular coverage of Gascoyne Junction in a 2024 audit.
+The Midwest Times, based in Geraldton, appears to publish an average of one story each year, while ABC Pilbara also provides a small amount of coverage of the shire.
+At the 2021 census, this local government area had a population below 200 people.

-Within Perth there are two other small news companies: the Herald Publishing Company, which has papers in Fremantle, Cockburn, Melville and Perth; and Examiner Newspapers, which operates in Armadale, Canning, Gosnells and Serpentine Jarrahdale.
+Within Perth there are two other small news companies: the Herald Publishing Company, which has papers in Fremantle, Cockburn, Melville and Perth; and Examiner Newspapers, which operates in Armadale, Capping, Gospells